iamtrep/hubitat-dandanache/watchtower-app/README.md

 ### Manage Dashboard Tiles

-- Move tiles around by dragging on their title.
-Resize tiles by dragging on the bottom-right resize handler.
+- Rearrange tiles by dragging their title.
+Resize tiles by dragging the bottom-right corner.

-- Remove a dashboard tile by dragging it outside the dashboard grid.
+- Remove tiles by moving them outside the dashboard grid.

 - Dashboard tiles cannot be edited.
 If you selected the wrong device/attribute or want to change the tile title, remove it and add it again with the correct configuration.

 > **Important**: Changes are not automatically saved!
-Don't forget to click the **Save dashboard** button when you are satisfied with the dashboard layout.
+Remember to click the **Save dashboard** button when you are satisfied with the dashboard layout.

 ### Auto-refresh